ibm-cloud-docs/openwhisk/openwhisk_cloudant.md

   - `seq`: The sequence identifier that is generated by Cloudant.
   - `changes`: An array of objects, each of which has a `rev` field that contains the revision ID of the document.

-  The JSON representation of the trigger event is as follows:
+  The JSON representation of the Trigger event is as follows:

   ```json
   {